Rubinder25/AutoCLI/README.md

 ### Usage

-The usage can be customized by calling `usage` method
+The usage can be customized by calling `usage` method.

 ```js
 cli.usage('my custome usage');